mia-platform/distribution/modules/observability/prometheus-operator/README.md

 [Here is the link to the official repository].

-The module will install the Prometheus Operator workloads with its CRDs, ClusterRoles that will add to the `edit` and `view` defautl ClsuterRoles the ability to interact with them, and will also install the [`kube-state-metrics`] and [Node Exporter] workloads for getting metrics for the actual cluster state, and for the node status.
+The module will install the Prometheus Operator workloads with its CRDs, ClusterRoles that will add to the `edit` and `view` default ClusterRoles the ability to interact with them, and will also install the [`kube-state-metrics`] and [Node Exporter] workloads for getting metrics for the actual cluster state, and for the node status.

 ## Module Contents